Qt Quick Scene Graph

 threaded performs scene graph rendering on a dedicated thread.
 Qt attempts to choose a suitable loop based on the platform and possibly the graphics drivers in use.
 When this is not satisfactory, or for testing purposes, the environment variable

 QSG_RENDER_LOOP can be used to force the usage of a given loop.
-To verify which render loop is in use, launch the application with
+To verify which render loop is in use, enable the

-windows render loops rely on the OpenGL implementation for throttling by requesting a swap interval of 1.
+windows render loops rely on the graphics API implementation for throttling, for example, by requesting a swap interval of 1 in case of OpenGL.
 Some graphics drivers allow users to override this setting and turn it off, ignoring Qt's request.
 Without blocking in the swap buffers operation (or elsewhere), the render loop will run animations too fast and spin the CPU at 100%.
 If a system is known to be unable to provide vsync-based throttling, use the

 basic render loop instead by setting